MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ```
 {{</highlight>}}

-In case the graph is valid, we now define a static text for the label.
+In the case the graph is valid, we now define a static text for the label.
 Instead of printing the edge ID, we also walk through each skeleton of the edge and define the property for the label using the ID of the edge as value.

 Your viewers now show a different color for each skeleton, based on our LUT.